So you want to learn how to start freelance writing?

 - 45% of LinkedIn users are upper management (aka decision makers)

-As a freelance writer trying to land gigs, here are my five best tips to crushing it on LinkedIn:
+As a freelance writer trying to land gigs, here is how you can crush it on LinkedIn:

 - Optimize your profile: Add things like “freelance writer”, “writer”, “copywriter” and other search terms to your profile.
 This will help you get found in search results